The Liberal Party of Australia was founded in 1944, with the first branch being established in Canberra, 1949.

 The electorate of Canberra was retained by the Liberals in 1977, however the late 1970s and early 80s saw a series of disappointments.
 The Party’s vote collapsed in the 1979 House of Assembly elections and the seat of Canberra was lost in the 1980 Federal election in a general swing away from the Fraser Government.

-By 1986 the Party had occupied its newly constructed premises in Deakin House, which was part-owned by the Party.
+By 1986 the Party had occupied its newly constructed premises in Deakin House.
 The foresight of the Party’s management in acquiring its real estate holdings has helped earn it a well-deserved reputation as financially sound.

 The 1990s saw the current system of interest and electorate branches created, with a move away from the previous reliance on area branches.
 Members were given the right to directly take part in pre-selection voting and council and policy meetings.

 From its beginning the ACT Liberal Party actively supported the push for more local control over local affairs.
 Following ACT self-government in 1989, it was not long before the ACT had its first Liberal Chief Minister with Trevor Kaine leading an alliance Government of the Liberal Party and the Residents Rally until 1991.

 In early 1995, the Labor establishment received a shock when Brendan Smyth won the seat of Canberra at a by-election with a 16.7% swing that was hailed as ‘bigger than Bass’.

 In the 1995 Assembly elections, Kate Carnell led the newly branded Canberra Liberals to election victory, a success she repeated in 1998.
 This was a remarkable achievement in what had long been considered a Labor town.
 The Carnell Government established a record of dynamism and achievement that delivered Canberra six and a half years of quality government.